What It Takes to Coach Your People

 When done well, challenge builds trust and encourages honesty and transparency, rather than triggering defensiveness.

-4. Establishing Next Steps and Accountability
+4. Establish Next Steps and Accountability.

 Having an effective conversation is only one aspect of successful coaching.
 The real work happens later when insights are applied and new behaviors are tried.
 The skill of creating accountability lies in creating clear, specific, and meaningful actions.